Paṭṭhāna

 The Paṭṭhāna consists of three divisions (Eka, Duka, and Tīka).
 It provides a detailed examination of causal conditioning, (the Buddhist belief that causality — not a Creator deity — is the basis of existence), analyzing the 24 types of conditional relations (paccaya) in relation to the classifications in the matika of the Dhammasangani.
 This book emphasizes the point that — apart from nirvana, which is absolute — all other phenomena are relative (dependently arisen) in one way or another.

 The Paṭṭhāna is the most popular paritta (protective text) in Myanmar.
 In Burmese Buddhism, the scripture is ritually recited by monks and laypeople for protection, and Burmese Buddhists believe the Paṭṭhāna can guard against threats and dangers, please helpful gods, and ward off evil spirits.

+Etymology

+The term Paṭṭhāna is derived from the Pali components pa (various) and ṭhāna (matters or conditions).
+Thus, Paṭṭhāna refers to the study of various conditional relations.
+Another name for the text is Anantanaya Samanta Paṭṭhāna—Anantanaya meaning "infinite perspectives" and Samanta meaning "adorned with completeness"—emphasizing the vast and comprehensive scope of the treatise.

+Origin

+The Paṭṭhāna is one of the seven books of the Abhidhamma Pitaka in the Pali Canon.
+According to traditional accounts, following his enlightenment on the full moon of the month of Kason in the 103rd year of the Maha Sakkaraj, the Buddha contemplated the Abhidhamma in seclusion.
+From the 6th to the 13th day of the waxing moon in the month of Nayon, he is said to have meditated before a golden pavilion offered by celestial beings.

+While contemplating the first six books of the Abhidhamma, his bodily radiance remained constant.
+However, upon reflecting on the final book, the Paṭṭhāna, six-colored rays of light are said to have emanated from him.
+This event inspired great reverence from the gods and Brahmās.
+According to the commentary tradition, upon hearing the exposition of the Paṭṭhāna, 80,000 celestial beings attained liberation, and 500 human monks reached arahantship.

 24 conditional relations

 According to the Paṭṭhāna dhamma, all corporeal and mental phenomena are dependent upon some combination of 24 possible conditions.
 These conditions or paccayas are: